cdot65/migrate-snmp-v2-to-v3/README.md

-# Juniper SRX Audit
+# Juniper SNMP Migrations

 This example will show how to use the PyEZ plugin for Nornir to

 1. build a NETCONF connection to a remote device
-2. request policy match information
+2. validate that SNMPv3 is not running
-3. report any firewall policies that do not have a match
+3. configure SNMPv3 parameters
 4. close the connection

 ## 🚀 Workflow